flexkube/libflexkube/README.md

 The helm chart can be installed using one of the following methods:
 - using `helm` CLI (while helm 2.x could somehow work, we strongly recomment using helm 3.x, as this one does not require Tiller process to be running, so it can be used on static control plane straight away)
-- uning [cmd/helm-release](cmd/helm-release), which gives minimal interface to create helm 3 release on the cluster
+- using [cmd/helm-release](cmd/helm-release), which gives minimal interface to create helm 3 release on the cluster
 - using `flexkube_helm_release` Terraform resource (as at the time of writing, [terraform-provider-helm](https://github.com/terraform-providers/terraform-provider-helm) does not support helm 3 yet.
 Upstream issue: https://github.com/terraform-providers/terraform-provider-helm/issues/299)

 Once the chart is installed and it's pods are running, it is recommended to shut down static control plane, to prevent relying on it, as it won't receive the updates when helm chart configuration is updated.